Strength For Today

 Quote Of The Day from Quotemeal

-"It is no use walking anywhere to preach unless we preach as we walk."—Francis of AssisiⒸ 1996-2024 Heartlight, Inc. This material may not be reproduced in part or whole for commercial use without written consent.
+"Well done is better than well said."—Benjamin FranklinⒸ 1996-2024 Heartlight, Inc. This material may not be reproduced in part or whole for commercial use without written consent.

 Daily Devotionals